<function>

 @code_warntype foo(x) # type UNSTABLE

-A key takeaway from the previous example is that defining tuples from vectors invariably introduce type instability.
-A simple remedy for this is to convert the tuple outside the function, which we then pass as a function argument.
+A key takeaway from the previous subsection is that defining tuples from vectors invariably introduces type instability.
+A simple remedy for this is to convert tuples outside the function, which we then pass as function arguments.
 This is demonstrated in the code snippet below.

 x = [1, 2, 3]